pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 * **Use local source to decouple Automation API programs from Pulumi programs when separate teams are involved.** When separate teams are creating, managing, or maintaining the Automation API programs and the Pulumi programs, using local source instead of inline source enables the teams to operate somewhat independently.
 * **When there is a single team managing both Automation API programs and Pulumi programs, use inline source.** This is also true when, perhaps due to compliance or regulatory concerns, the Automation API program should be more tightly coupled to the Pulumi programs it is automating.

-The Zephyr series continues in the next IaC Recommended Practices post with a look at [Pulumi Deployments](/docs/pulumi-cloud/deployments/), and how adding Pulumi Deployments to their environment was a natural next step for Zephyr.
+The Zephyr series wraps up in the next post, where we summarize all our recommendations so far.
+We'll also take a look at areas of potential future growth for the team at Zephyr.
 Don't miss it!